 To solve the second problem, we can change the title and introductory sentence so that they both include our top target keyword.

-The frequency and prominence scores for the target keywords "rule" and "context-specific" have gone up, so we've improved the findability for those target keywords.
+With another check, you can see that the metrics changed.
+The frequency and prominence scores for the target keywords "rule" and " specific context " have improved.
+So we've improved the findability for those target keywords.

 Try using a similar method for your own content.